is an annual event that occurs every October held by Digital Ocean.

 which promotes free and open-source software.

-their choice.
-But set a limiter on how many repositories are considered.
-(Right now There is no upper
+Set a limiter on how many repositories are considered.
+(Right now There is no upper limit)

 Reward based on Quality of commits instead of quantity.

-Labeling hactoberfest and mentioning DigitalOcean might help spread word about the hackathon, but it
+Adding a hactoberfest label and mentioning DigitalOcean might help spread word about the hackathon, but it

 will eventually become a spam.